Club: Manchester City FC | Opening: 2002 | Capacity: 48,000 seats

 Eat, drink, and sleep

-The area around the Etihad Stadium is among the poorest of Manchester, and apart from the odd pub, there are little options for eating and drinking.
+The area around the Etihad Stadium is not one of the best of Manchester, and apart from the odd pub there are few options for eating and drinking.

-The city centre is at walking distance though, and one can therefore just as well eat and drink there and then walk or take a bus to the stadium.
-There are some bars around Piccadilly Station, closest to the stadium, but other nightlife areas such as the Northern Quarters, The Printworks (both north of the center), Deansgate Locks (south), or around the Town Hall are not too far away.
+The city centre is at walking distance though, and one can therefore just as well eat and drink there and then walk or take the metrolink to the stadium.
+There are some bars around Piccadilly Station, closest to the stadium, but other nightlife areas such as the Northern Quarters, The Printworks (both north of the center), Deansgate Locks (south), or around the Town Hall are not too far away either.

-There are neither any hotels right by the stadium, but there are plenty of options near Piccadilly Station.
-Most hotels near Piccadilly are in the high-end category though.
+There are no hotels directly near the Etihad Stadium, but there is an Ibis Budget at an approximate 10-minute walk towards the centre.
+Alternatively, there are plenty of options near Piccadilly Station, though most come in the high-end category.
 The Portland by Thistle, Premier Inn, Britannia Hotel, and Mercure are some of the cheaper options, but still pricey.
-Hotel International is quite a bit cheaper, as is The Merchants Hotel, though the latter is reviewed rather mediocre.
+Hotel International is quite a bit cheaper, as is The Merchants Hotel, though the latter does not get great reviews.

 Tickets for Manchester City games can be bought online, or by phone +44 (0) 161 444 1894.

-The successes of last season have resulted in the Etihad Stadium practically always selling out, and tickets are only available for limited sections of the stadium.
+The successes of the club have resulted in the Etihad Stadium regularly selling out, though tickets for most matches are rather easily available if booked in advance.